 Tick prevention tablets for cats

-These are given to your orally – you put them in their mouth.
+These are given to your cat orally – you put them in their mouth.
 The effect lasts for 4 weeks.

 Spot-on tick protection for cats